kyubxy/CGLT/README.md

 A gamemaker library.

 # What does it do?
-CGLT is a growing open source gamemaker library, it takes all the boring heavy work out of the way leaving you with easy to use methods to put in your games.
-UI elements and debug menus run straight out of the box.
+CGLT is a growing open source gamemaker library, it takes all the boring grunt work out of the way leaving you with easy to use methods to put in your games.
+UI elements, debug menus and file read and write templates run straight out of the box.
 Best of all, I'm encouraging contributions.

+Keep in mind, CGLT is no replacement for specialised concpets, it's there to serve as a quick fix solution.

 # Who uses this?
 me mainly, but anyone is allowed to download the assets and use them in their gamemaker games given that they give proper credit.